 Equity shares are a common source of finance for big companies.
-Not all the businesses can use this source as it is governed by a lot of legislation.
-A key feature of equity share is the ‘sharing of ownership rights’ and therefore, the current shareholders’ rights are diluted to some extent.
+Not all businesses can use this source as it is governed by many legislation.
+A key feature of equity share is the ‘sharing of ownership rights,’ and therefore, the current shareholders’ rights are diluted to some extent.

-It is considered costly compared to debt finance because the return in the form of a dividend or bonus shares offered to shareholders is not tax deductible.
-Also, it’s not easy to raise this capital as it requires a lot of legal formalities to be complied with and above all, the investors should have faith in the company.
+It is considered costly compared to debt finance because the return in the form of a dividend or bonus shares offered to shareholders is not tax-deductible.
+Also, it’s not easy to raise this capital as it requires many legal formalities to be complied with, and above all, the investors should have faith in the company.

-Debentures are another common means of finance used by companies who prefer debt over the equity.
+Debentures are another common means of finance used by companies who prefer debt over equity.
 Debt is considered to be the cheaper mode of finance compared to equity.
 It does not share control with investors.
-It is because the interest paid to debenture holders is tax deductible.
-Rest of process of debentures issue is similar to equity issue.
-It is offered to the common public and therefore necessary legislations need to be complied with.
-Debentures also involve some cost of issuing and they are collateralized by some assets of the company.
+It is because the interest paid to debenture holders is tax-deductible.
+The rest of the process of debentures issue is similar to the equity issue.
+It is offered to the common public, and therefore necessary legislations need to be complied with.
+Debentures also involve some cost of issuing, and they are collateralized by some company assets.

-The characteristics of a term loan are very similar to debentures except that it does not include too much cost of issuing because it is given by some bank or financial institutions give it.
+The characteristics of a term loan are very similar to debentures, except that it does not include too much cost of issuing because some banks or financial institutions give it.
 There is no involvement of a public company.
-The bank does a rigorous analysis of company’s financials and future plans is done by the bank to judge the debt servicing capacity of the company.
-These loans are also secured by some assets.
+The bank does a rigorous analysis of the company’s financials and future plans to judge the debt servicing capacity of the company.
+Some assets also secure these loans.

 The preferred stock shares characteristics of both common equity stocks and debt.
-They are called preferred because they have got priority over common equity shares in terms of payment of dividend and the capital also at the time of liquidation.
-A special kind of preferred shares called cumulative preference shares has its dividend accumulated till it is not paid.
-There can be a delay in the payment of such dividend can be delayed but cannot be ignored.
+They are called preferred because they prioritize common equity shares in terms of payment of dividends and the capital at the time of liquidation.
+A special kind of preferred share called cumulative preference shares has its dividend accumulated till it is not paid.
+There can be a delay in the payment of such dividends but cannot be ignored.